 The last rabbit was removed from the island about 20 years ago and local volunteers and national park staff have been weeding and re-seeding the island with Norfolk pines and Phillip Island Hibiscus.

-From the highest point on Phillip Island, I gaze back at Norfolk Island marvelling at the island’s history and how this green Garden of Eden has flourished in the South Pacific.
+From the highest point on Phillip Island, gaze back at Norfolk Island and marvel at how this green Garden of Eden has flourished in the South Pacific.